medical-ai-researcher/E-GACT/README.md

 > **📝 Editorial Note on Colab Constraints:** The results reported in the main manuscript (Tables 3 & 4) are derived from a rigorous 5-fold stratified cross-validation on a dedicated high-resource cluster (RTX 4090).
 To comfortably satisfy Colab's free-tier GPU time and RAM constraints (15GB), this reproducibility notebook utilises a single 80/20 stratified split and reduces the FAISS HNSW inference parameter to $M=16$ (instead of $M=32$).
 Results obtained here closely approximate, but may marginally differ from, the tabled 5-fold figures.

+> **🔒 Data Provenance Note (NHANES):** The NHANES dataset hosted on this repository is a direct, unmodified ZIP archive of the original CDC XPT files.
+It is mirrored here solely to bypass frequent CDC server timeouts and enable zero-click Colab execution for reviewers.
+The original script used to fetch these files directly from the CDC servers is available in `download_from_cdc.py`.

 ---

 ## 📖 Overview